How an application «Find My Kids» can help parents of hyperactive children

 10. Memos and stickers

-Due to the fact that ADHD children tend to forget and lose things, it’d be useful to write down his or her plans, make lists, mark everything what can be marked and create reminders and memos.
+Due to the fact that ADHD children tend to forget and lose things, it’d be useful to write down his or her plans, make lists, mark everything that can be marked and create reminders and memos.
 Try to help your child by turning it into play.

 11. Tend your child’s overall health